 Having received the diagnosis, your Vet will likely prescribe your dog a course of NSAID’s.
 If NSAID’s are required past the first few days take the time to understand the possible side effects.
 You may discuss alternative pain management options with your Vet moving forward.

-Ice therapy may also be a useful tool in the first 48-72hrs post injury.
-Your can read more about ice therapy in dogs here.
+Ice therapy may also be a useful tool in the first 48-72hrs post-injury.
+You can read more about ice therapy in dogs here.

 Preventing re-injury is probably the single most important thing you can do to help your dog.
 Depending on the severity, activity restrictions may include: